marcelhuberfoo/docker/README.md

-# Official Jenkins Docker image
+# Latest Jenkins Docker image

 The Jenkins Continuous Integration and Delivery server.

-This is a fully functional Jenkins server, based on the Long Term Support release http://jenkins-ci.org/
+This is a fully functional Jenkins server, based on the Latest release http://jenkins-ci.org/